pinnacleapi/pinnacleapi-documentation/APIChangelog.md

  #  **API Changelog**

+## November 4, 2024 - Customer API
+1. DEPRECATED -`/v1/translations` endpoint has been deprecated and this feature no longer supported.

 ## October 7, 2024 - Lines API
 1. DEPRECATED -`/v1/inrunning` endpoint has been deprecated and this feature no longer supported.